treeman/money/README.md

 1. Add tests to budgeted category controller (does not care about user for instance)

 ## Account view
-1. Add new fields for a transaction:
-    (account)                           DONE
+1. Move new transaction form out of transactions, avoid scroll effect
+1. Filter
+    + Between dates
-    outflow/inflow instead of amount
+1. Add outflow/inflow instead of amount
-    'cleared'                           DONE
+1. Confirmation upon successful transaction insert
 1. Show explicit cancel button during insert
     * Option to insert and continue to insert another transaction
+1. Support addition and subtraction in fields
 1. Search/filter/sort
 1. Checkbox handling
     + ability to change category for all selected
     + ability to clear/unclear all selected
-1. Edit a transaction should reveal:
-    + clear/unclear
-    + categorize as
     + move to account
-    + delete
 1. Arrows on category/payees
+    Need to display the groups above categories, duplicates may exist!
 1. Client side validation for inputs
     + Account matches existing accounts, not null
     + Date matches YYYY-MM-DD
     + Payee not null
     + Category matches existing categories, not null
     + Amount not null
-1. Make sure deleting transactions work

 ## Transactions
 1. Store payees and info about them.
 Last Category and amount and others?